 - I continued to support larger projects including leading technical integration of an acquisition for another year and then transitioned from Lifecycle Engineering to New Product Development where I’m currently the lead PM Engineer on several products/project.
 I’ve been with BWI/J&J for 4 years now.

 - I’m currently Staff Engineer in New Product Development which takes R&D medical device concepts and develops and integrates processes, design, technologies, and supply chain requirements to deliver a safe, effective, and commercially sustainable launched product.
 I’m currently lead engineer on one product nearing launch, one product in initial ideation, and one externally manufactured accessory product under development.

 - The product development process within our industry and device classification generally take 2-5 years per product so these projects are considerable investments in time and resources.
 As lead PM engineer, I’m directly responsible for the product/projects meeting technical requirements, development timelines, managing project CAPEX and resources, and shaping supply chain decision making.
 I accomplish this by coordinating a team of junior engineers, manufacturing associates, and a larger cross-functional project team; a mix of direct and in-direct leadership.

-What is one thing you learned during your time as a candidate with Cameron-Brooks that has been influential to your career success?
+What is one thing you learned during your 11 months as a candidate with Cameron-Brooks that has been influential to your career success?

-What book/blog/podcast have you read recently that has had a positive impact on your performance?
+What book/blog/podcast have you read recently that has had a positive impact on you at work?